gofractally/psibase/doc/psidk/src/development/services/rust-service/package.md

 - `server`: May be present on any crate that builds a service.
 The value is a crate which will handle HTTP requests sent to this service.
 The other crate will be built and included in the current package.
 - `plugin`: May be present on any crate that builds a service.
 The value is a crate that should be built with `cargo component` and uploaded as `/plugin.wasm`
 - `flags`: [Flags](../../../specifications/data-formats/package.md#serviceservicejson) for the service.
+- `postinstall`: An array of actions to run when the package is installed.
+May be specified on the top-level crate or on any service.
+Actions from a single `postinstall` will be run in order.
+The order of actions from multiple crates is unspecified.
 - `dependencies`: Additional packages, not build by cargo, that the package depends on.

 Example: